My Quiet Kitchen

 Notes

 Tip: Sautéing the jackfruit helps evaporate any remaining moisture and enhances the flavor of the Old Bay seasoning and lemon.
-It's worth the extra step!
+Trust me, it's worth the extra step!

 Estimated Nutrition (per serving)